blab/veme-2022/README.md

 To visualize the final tree and frequencies, we can drag these files together onto the [auspice.us](http://auspice.us) landing page.
 If you are working from a Binder interface, download all of the files in the `auspice/` directory to your computer, open a file explorer/finder window, and drag all of the files on to the auspice.us interface.

-If you have Auspice installed locally, you can run a local Auspice server with the following command.
+If you are working from a GitPod interface or have Auspice installed locally, you can run a local Auspice server with the following command.

 ``` bash
 auspice view --datasetDir auspice/
 ```

+Then, you can view the trees by navigating to http://localhost:4000 or the corresponding address from GitPod.

 ## Visualize and interpret a SARS-CoV-2 phylogeny